Skip to main content

 Your practicum placements will reflect the business practices of your practicum host.
 Many Activity Assistants work part-time hours and varying shift schedules, so your practicum shifts will reflect the schedule of the host you are paired with.

-Continuing Education (CE) will pair you with a practicum host from the Lower Mainland.
+If you live in the Lower Mainland, Continuing Education (CE) will provide you with a practicum placement.
 While we try to place students near their city of residence, we cannot guarantee a practicum placement in a specific city.
-For example, students who live in Chilliwack, may need to travel to Abbotsford to complete their practicum.
+For example, students who live in Chilliwack may need to travel to Abbotsford to complete their practicum.
 Transportation to the practicum site is your responsibility.

 You will receive one practicum site placement.
 If you refuse your assigned practicum site, you will need to find your own site and obtain departmental approval prior to the start of your practicum.